Azure/azure-signalr/docs/management-sdk-guide.md

 ```

-Usually you don't want to expose your connection string to SignalR clients.
-In this situation, the SignalR clients connect to a specific endpoint which will return a special negotiation response and redirect clients to your Azure SignalR Service from the connection string.
+> In server mode, an endpoint `/<Your Hub Name>/negotiate` is exposed for negotiation by Azure SignalR Service SDK.
+SignalR clients will reach this endpoint and then redirect to Azure SignalR Service later.
+>
+> Unlike server scenario, there is no web server accepts SignalR clients in serverless scenario.
+To protect your connection string, you need to redirect SignalR clients from the negotiation endpoint to Azure SignalR Service instead of giving your connection string to all the SignalR clients.
+>
+> The best practice is to host a negotiation endpoint and then you can use SignalR clients to connect your hub: `/<Your Hub Name>`.
+>
 > Read more details about the redirection at SignalR's [Negotiation Protocol](https://github.com/aspnet/SignalR/blob/master/specs/TransportProtocols.md#post-endpoint-basenegotiate-request).

 Both of endpoint and access token are useful when you want to redirect SignalR clients to your Azure SignalR Service.